 Top 4 fraud schemes affecting mobile gaming — and how to stop them

 In the past year, consumers globally have spent $116 billion on mobile games.
-Meanwhile, mobile games have made of 30% of game purchases in 2022, according to the latest roundup for gaming statistics.
+Meanwhile, mobile games have made up 30% of game purchases in 2022, according to the latest roundup for gaming statistics.
 So it’s no surprise that mobile gaming has become one of the most popular forms of gaming, surpassing PC and console platforms.
 Anyone can play anywhere they want.

 Unfortunately, online gaming fraud is a huge risk to the gaming industry.
 And when it comes to mobile games, fraudsters have an easy advantage for committing fraud.